Alexandre O'Neill: Career

 He was a self-taught person and worked as a publicity professional.

 Surrealist and concretist poet and writer, and a publicist, who collaborated in many periodicals.

 In 1948, O'Neill was among the founders of the Lisbon Surrealist Movement, along with Mário Cesariny de Vasconcelos, José-Augusto França and others.
 His writings soon diverged from Surrealist to form an original style whose poetry reflects a love/hate relationship with his country.

-His salient characteristics – a disrespect of conventions, both social and literary, an attitude of permanent revolt, playfulness with language, and the use of parody and black humor – are used to form a body of incisive depictions of what is to be Portuguese and his relation with the country.
+His work is characterized by a tendency to challenge social and literary conventions, a recurring critical stance, experimentation with language, and the use of parody and dark humor.
+These elements contribute to a body of writing that offers pointed reflections on Portuguese identity and its relationship to the nation.

 Although most of his works have been lost or are missing or in private collections some of his work was displayed in 2002 at an exhibit on the Surrealist movement.

 O'Neill was in permanent conflict with Portugal.
 While other contemporaries wrote poems that protested against national life under Salazar, O'Neill's attack ran deeper.
 Poems such as Standing at Fearful Attention and Portugal suggested that the dictatorial regime was a symptom (the worst symptom) of graver ills – lack of courage and smallness of vision – woven into the nation's psyche.
 Other poems, such as Lament of the Man Who Misses Being Blind, seemed to hold religion and mysticism responsible for an obscurantism that made change difficult if not impossible.

-A publicist by profession, famed for inventing some of the most ingenious advertising slogans of his time, O'Neill was unusually adept at manipulating words and using them in an efficacious manner, but he refused to put that talent at the service of a lyrically lofty, feel-good sort of poetry (see 'Simply Expressive').

-Stridently anti-Romantic, concerned to keep humanity in its place as just one of Earth's species, he did not believe that an especially harmonious world was possible, and he abhorred all attempts to escape the world, whether through mystical or poetical exaltations.
-His one hope, or consolation, explicitly stated in St. Francis's Empty Sandal, was in the connection (never entirely peaceful) he felt with other members of the species.
+O'Neill was a publicist by profession, who was known for creating advertising slogans.
+O'Neill's poetry was anti-Romantic, writing about the place of humanity in the natural world.
+In his poem, St. Francis's Empty Sandal, his one hope was stated to be the connection (never entirely peaceful) he felt with other members of the species.